- ICH GCP

 Time Frame: Follow-up (six months after completing the final treatment session)

-Follow-up State-Trait Anxiety Inventory for Children - State Subscale (STAIC-S) administered before and after a 3-minute speech task.
+Follow-up State-Trait Anxiety Inventory for Children - State Subscale (STAIC-S) administered before a 3-minute speech task.

 Follow-up (six months after completing the final treatment session)